ninjacoder88/software-fundamentals/01-ReferenceTypesVsValueTypes/01-ReferenceTypesVsValueTypes.md

 Why is the value of i different here compared to the value type demo?

 **Closing the Loop**
-- Strings are special case reference types in that they are handles like value types
-- Strings are a reference type because they are essentially unlimited in size but a value type because we want them to be immuatable
 - The file extensions are .md which is markdown.
 It is a standard that formats documents using characters